Introduction

-The performance of alternative management actions, conditional on various states of nature, can be summarized in a decision table.
+salmonMSE can be used to evaluate the performance of alternative management actions, conditional on various states of nature.
+Each model projection describes a unique combination of management actions and biological state of nature.
+The results of multiple model runs can then be summarized in a decision table.

 We will explore the effect of four hatchery production options with zero, 5000, 10000, or 15000 annual releases.
 In the integrated hatchery, we also assume non-selective broodtake, i.e., the mark rate is zero and hatchery/natural origin fish cannot be distinguished, and the maximum brood/escapement ratio is 0.5.
 The carrying capacity of the freshwater environment is 17,250 smolts.

-These four options are evaluated across three states of nature with respective to productivity: a mean value of either 3, 6, or 9.
+These four options are evaluated across three states of nature with respective to productivity: a mean value of either 3, 6, or 9 recruits/spawner.
 We sample productivity over 100 simulations with a lognormal standard deviation of 0.4.

-There is no habitat enhancement, i.e., no changes to the smolt production function or time-varying survival, and a fixed harvest rate is applied at 0.50 in all scenarios.
+A fixed harvest rate is applied at 0.50 in all scenarios, and no freshwater specific life stages are modeled (habitat features not used).
 The decision-making context here assumes that the harvest rate is fixed.

 library(salmonMSE)